jerdog/auth0-blog/_posts/2018-08-20-validate-user-emails-fast-using-kickbox-and-auth0-hooks.markdown

 {% include tweet_quote.html quote_text="Kickbox ensures we only send email to real users and helps us separate the low-quality addresses from high-value contacts." %}

-## Creating an Auth0 Application
+## Preparing an Auth0 Tenant to Integrate with Kickbox

-First off, let's start by building a [regular application in Auth0](https://auth0.com/docs/applications).
-We can use any existing application or we can create a new one.
-To do so, let's click on [**Applications**](https://manage.auth0.com/#/applications) in the left sidebar of the Auth0 Dashboard and then click on **Create Application**.
-For the purpose of this example, we can pick a Single Page Application as the application type.
-We can then pick the framework of our choice on the next screen as we will only use the Auth0 Management Dashboard to do all of our configurations.
+To demonstrate the integration of Kickbox with Auth0, we are going to use an existing [Auth0 Tenant](https://auth0.com/docs/getting-started/the-basics#account-and-tenants).

+> If you haven't already done so, <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account here</a>.

-Since we don’t want the email verification sent any more, we need to deactivate that option.
-On the left sidebar, let's click on **Emails** first and then on **Templates** to get to the [Email Templates section](https://manage.auth0.com/#/emails).
-In this section, The **Verification Email** template should be selected by default.
+Since we don’t want an email verification to be sent any more, we need to deactivate that option in the tenant.
+On the left sidebar of the Auth0 Dashboard, let's click on **Emails** first and then on **Templates** to get to the [Email Templates section](https://manage.auth0.com/#/emails).
+In this section, the **Verification Email** template should be selected by default.
 Find the **Status** toggle and turn it off.

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/kickbox-auth0/auth0-email-templates.png" alt="Auth0 Email Templates">